Ayurveda Detox Tea

 Ayurveda Detox Tea Recipes: Your Home Brew Guide

 Ready to brew?
-These Ayurvedic detox tea recipes are simple and super effective.
-Use organic spices for the best results!
+These Ayurvedic detox tea recipes are straightforward and reliable.
+Organic spices tend to taste brighter.

 CCF Tea Recipe: Daily Digestive Elixir

-If there’s one recipe I keep coming back to, it’s the classic ayurvedic cleanse tea, known as CCF tea.
-Simple to make, gentle on the stomach, and somehow always the right choice no matter how I’m feeling.
+If there’s one recipe I return to, it’s the classic ayurvedic cleanse tea—often called CCF tea.
+It’s simple, gentle on the stomach, and somehow the right choice no matter how I’m feeling.

 Ingredients: